Numerical Implicitization

 It follows from \Cref{hilbertFunctionThm} that the integers $\dim \ker A^{(1)}, \dim \ker A^{(2)}, \ldots$ decrease by exactly $1$, until the first instance where they fail to decrease, at which point they stabilize: $\dim \ker A^{(i)} = \dim \ker A^{(s)}$ for $i \ge s$.
 This stable value is the value of the Hilbert function, $\dim \ker A^{(s)} = H_{\widetilde{Y}}(d)$.
-In particular, it suffices to compute $\dim \ker A^{(N)}$ for $N = \binom{m+d}{d}$, i.e. one may assume the interpolation matrix is square.
+In particular, it suffices to compute $\dim \ker A^{(N)}$ for $N = \binom{m+d}{d}$, so one may assume the interpolation matrix is square.
 Although this may seem wasteful (as stabilization may have occurred with fewer rows), this is indeed what \texttt{numericalHilbertFunction} does, due to the algorithm used to compute kernel dimension numerically.
-To be precise, kernel dimension is found via a singular value decomposition (SVD) -- namely, if a gap (= ratio of consecutive singular values) greater than the option {\tt{SVDGapThreshold}} (with default value 200) is observed in the list of all singular values, then this is taken as an indication that all singular values past the greatest gap are numerically zero.
+To be precise, kernel dimension is found via a singular value decomposition (SVD)---namely, if a gap (the ratio of consecutive singular values) exceeds the option {\tt{SVDGap}} (with default value $10^5$), then this is taken as an indication that all singular values past this gap are numerically zero.
 On example problems, it was observed that taking only one more additional row than was needed often did not reveal a satisfactory gap in singular values.
-In addition, numerical stability is improved via preconditioning on the interpolation matrices -- namely, each row is normalized in the Euclidean norm before computing the SVD.
+In addition, numerical stability is improved via preconditioning on the interpolation matrices---namely, each row is normalized to have Euclidean norm $1$ before computing the SVD.
+Furthermore, for increased computational efficiency, the option {\tt UseSLP} allows for the usage of straight-line programs in creating interpolation matrices.

 \begin{example} Let $X$ be a random canonical curve of genus 4 in $\PP^3$, so $X$ is the complete intersection of a random quadric and cubic.
 Let $F : \PP^3 \dashrightarrow \PP^2$ be a projection by 3 random cubics.
 Then $\widetilde{Y}$ is a plane curve of degree $3^{\dim(\widetilde{Y})} \cdot \deg(X) = 3 \cdot 2 \cdot 3 =18$, so the ideal of $\widetilde{Y}$ contains a single form of degree 18.
 We verify this as follows: